 - Adjust eligibility criteria as needed: If adequate capacity exists, consider admitting younger adults or those with more severe symptoms of depression into the program.

-Use By Other OrganizationsTo date, 45 organizations from 14 states have implemented the PEARLS program, including area agencies on aging; community mental health centers; senior centers; and other community-based aging, social, and mental health services organizations.
-In aggregate, these organizations have served more than 1,300 clients.
-A complete list of those adopting the program can be obtained on the PEARLS Web site or from the program developer.
+Use By Other OrganizationsTo date, 54 organizations from 14 states have implemented the PEARLS program, including area agencies on aging; community mental health centers; senior centers; and other community-based aging, social, and mental health services organizations.
+In aggregate, these organizations have served more than 2,000 clients.
+A complete list of those adopting the program can be obtained on the PEARLS Web site or from the program developer (updated November 2013).

 Ciechanowski P, Chaytor N, Miller J, et al. PEARLS depression treatment for individuals with epilepsy: a randomized controlled trial.
 Epilepsy Behav.
 2010 Jul 5.
 Epub ahead of print.
 [PubMed]